Kaleris Navis N4 Terminal Operating System

 Prerequisites

-• Ultra Light Client endpoint is enabled (default state)
+• N4 version before 4.0 with Ultra Light Client enabled

 Exploitability